chimelab/binaryanalysis-ng/doc/elasticsearch.md

-# Configuration of the Elasticsearch reporter in BANG
+# Configuration of the ElasticSearch/Opensearch reporter in BANG

-BANG can write its results to Elasticsearch and make it available for further investigation and processing using standard Elasticsearch tools.
+BANG can write its results to ElasticSearch/OpenSearch and make it available for further investigation and processing using standard ElasticSearch/OpenSearch tools.

-Note: these are mostly personal notes for installation and configuration of Amazon's "Open Distro for Elasticsearch" on Fedora 30.
+Note: these are mostly personal notes for installation and configuration of Amazon's OpenSearch on Fedora.

-## Configuring Elasticsearch
+## Configuring ElasticSearch/OpenSearch

-In this document it is assumed that Amazon's "Open Distro for Elasticsearch" ( https://opendistro.github.io/for-elasticsearch/ ) is used.
-The version described is 7.0.1.
+In this document it is assumed that Amazon's "OpenSearch", a fork of ElasticSearch, is used.
+The version described is 1.3.2.

 For now it should be run without SSL, so you need to change settings in: